MYKIM95/Mathematical-Modeling/README.md

 start, we have four groups which are M, S, I and R. M is passively immune class, S is susceptible class, I is infectious class and R is recovery class.
 All populations have to flow from M to R as like the figure below.
 Unlike original SIR model, there will be births and deaths added to the compartments.
-• The Passive immune compartment consists of those individuals who have never been infectious and have immunity of the disease.
+• The Passive immune compartment consists of those individuals who have never been infectious and have immunity of the disease.
 This will skip the infectious class and move on to recovery group.
 The passive immune class population size at time t is denoted by M(t) with M(t) ≥ 0.
 • The susceptible compartment consists of those individuals who have never been infectious but capable of getting the disease and become infectious.
 This group would move into the infectious group if infected.
 The susceptible